nathalia-rus/tsconf-project-museis/README.md

 - on the UI side :

-Please recreate this UI as closely as you can :
+Please recreate this UI as closely as you can (ignore any mobile version!
+We actually have put a wrapper already on the page to hide any UI on mobile.):

 ![tasks - Desktop UI](https://user-images.githubusercontent.com/26336692/113589994-fac56c80-9629-11eb-80aa-30cb23187353.jpg)

-Ignore any mobile version.

 - on the functionality side :